Torpoint: Administrative history

 Torpoint historically formed part of the ancient parish of Antony in the East Wivelshire Hundred of Cornwall.

 Torpoint was made a separate ecclesiastical parish from Antony in 1873, although it remained part of Antony for civil purposes until 1904.
 When elected parish and district councils were created under the Local Government Act 1894, Antony was given a parish council and included in the St Germans Rural District.
 The first chairman of Antony Parish Council was Joseph Shepheard of Torpoint.

 In 1904 Torpoint was removed from the civil parish of Antony and the St Germans Rural District to become its own urban district.
 In 1933 Torpoint Urban District Council bought the former United Methodist Church (built 1904) at the corner of York Road and Buller Road and converted it to serve as its meeting place and a public hall, renaming it the Council Hall.
 The building was formally re-opened in its new role in November 1934.
 The council built itself offices adjoining the Council Hall in 1937.

 Torpoint Urban District was abolished in 1974 under the Local Government Act 1972.
 The area became part of the new Caradon district.
 A successor parish called Torpoint was created at the same time, covering the area of the abolished urban district.
 As part of the 1974 reforms, parish councils were given the right to declare their parishes to be a town, allowing them to take the title of town council and giving the title of mayor to the council's chairperson.
 The new parish council for Torpoint exercised this right, taking the name Torpoint Town Council.
 Ron Widdecombe was the first mayor.

 Caradon district was abolished in 2009.
 Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.
+From 2009 to 2021, Torpoint was covered by two divisions: Torpoint East and Torpoint West.
+Since boundary changes in 2021, the parish has been covered by two different divisions: Torpoint and Rame Peninsula and St Germans.